𝕆𝕡𝕖𝕟ℝ𝕚𝕠𝕥

 | 1 | crypto | | Crypto prices (hidden when no config) |

-| 2 | proton-drive | / / | Synced / Syncing / Not configured |
+| 2 | proton-drive | / | Synced / Syncing (auto-hides when not configured) |

 | 3 | transmission | | Running (auto-hides when stopped) |